On the correspondence between thermodynamics and inference: Discussion

 This definition (i) would exclude all regular models in the large sample-size limit, (ii) is reparametrization invariant and (iii) can be generalized to other non-Bayesian frameworks by expressing the learning capacity in terms of the predictive performance.

-The sloppiness phenomenon, or freeze out, is the result of the model parameters being determined by model structure rather than the data.
-To understand the role of model structure in the freeze-out phenomenon, it is useful to write a qualitative expression for the free energy $F$.
-We project the parameters into a regular sector ${\bm \theta}_R$ dimension $K_R$ and a singular sector ${\bm \theta}_S$ dimension $K_S$ and assume the improper prior $\varpi=1$.
-We can then write:

-where $I_R$ is the $K_R$-root of the determinant Fisher information matrix (Eqn.~\ref{fisherMat}) projected onto the regular sector.
-The regular sector give rises to an $N$-dependent $K_R$-dimensional parameter volume $\inliner{V_R\approx (NI_R)^{-K_R/2}}$ whereas the singular sector gives rise to a $N$-independent $K_S$-dimensional parameter volume $\inliner{V_S=v_S^{K_S}}$.
-The resultant learning capacity is sloppy:

-with only the regular parameter coordinates contributing.
-This scenario is drawn schematically in Fig.~\ref{Fig:GPOI}A. The posteriors for two parameter values are shown on the parameter manifold: At a regular point (green), $K_S = 0$ and $K_R = 2$ and all parameter coordinates are regular and data dominated.
-At the sloppy point (red), the manifold is not rigorously singular but $K_S$ is effectively $1$ since the manifold constraints determine the parameter value in the vertical coordinate direction.
+The mechanism of sloppiness is model parameters being determined by model structure rather than the data.
+This scenario is drawn schematically in Fig.~\ref{Fig:GPOIA}.
+We sketched a compact parameter manifold after re-parameterizing the model so that the Fisher-Rao metric is the identity matrix.
+At a regular point (green), all parameter coordinates are regular and data dominated, the effective dimension of the model is $K_{\rm eff} = 2$.
+At the sloppy point (red), the manifold is not rigorously singular but the manifold constraints determine the parameter value in the vertical coordinate direction.
+Therefore the effective dimension is $K_{\rm eff} \approx 1$.
+In summary, when model structure not data determines the parameter values, the learning capacity will be anomalously small and the model will be anomalously predictive.

-In summary, it is parameters inference dominated by the model structure rather than data that in each case give rise to the anomalously small learning capacity and the qualitative phenomenon of anomalously predictive models.
-The learning capacity has the potential to offer new insights into the mechanism of learning in more complex systems, including ANNs.
-Our preliminary investigations suggest some training algorithms may map to physical systems with well-understood thermodynamic properties.
-The detailed physical understanding of the complex phenomenology of physical systems, including phase transitions, renormalization, \textit{etc.}, have great promise for increasing our understanding of the fundamental mechanisms of learning.